Expert Surgical Care, Right Here in Our Office

 Looking Ahead & Taking the Next Step

 At Family Smile Centers, we’re proud to provide trusted in-office oral surgery today—and we’re actively working to expand these services in the future through a partnership with a dental anesthesia group.
 This will allow us to perform a wider range of procedures and offer enhanced sedation options for patients with more complex needs.
-Every case begins with a thorough consultation—reviewing your health history, digital imaging, and a clear plan for timing, cost, and recovery—so you feel prepared and supported.
-If you’ve been told you need oral surgery—or think you may—our team is here to guide you with clarity, compassion, and confidence.
+To ensure the best outcome, every case begins with a thorough consultation—reviewing your health history, digital imaging, and a clear plan for timing, cost, and recovery—so you feel prepared and supported.
+Whether you’ve been told you need oral surgery or are just exploring your options, our team is here to guide you with clarity, compassion, and confidence.
 We’ll coordinate with your general or restorative dentist as needed and help you take the next step when you’re ready.

 Or Call (636) 757-1800